a0x8o/flink/docs/dev/connectors/pubsub.md

 -->

-This connector provides a Source and Sink that can read from and write to [Google PubSub](https://cloud.google.com/pubsub).
+This connector provides a Source and Sink that can read from and write to [Google Cloud PubSub](https://cloud.google.com/pubsub).
 To use this connector, add the following dependency to your project:

 {% highlight xml %}